This seminar is held at Antiquarian Hall, 185 Salisbury Street, Worcester, Massachusetts

 United States

-Who in the 21st century reads newspapers and journals for poetic inspiration?
-Yet in the 19th century, newspapers and magazines featured poems taking up a wide variety of topics: labor, fashion, abolition, temperance, war, women’s rights, death, love, nature, religion, and more.
-In this hands-on examination of periodicals and other forms of mass printing (broadsides, chapbooks, compilations), we will explore what these poems tell us about popular print media over time; how editors positioned poetry in their publications; how poetry was used to influence readers; which authors appeared most prominently and to what effect.
+Who in the twenty-first-century reads newspapers and journals for poetic inspiration?
+Yet in the nineteenth-century, newspapers and magazines featured poems covering a wide variety of topics: labor, fashion, abolition, temperance, war, women’s rights, death, love, nature, religion, and more.
+In this year's American Studies Seminar, students will examine poetry in nineteenth-century periodicals and other forms of mass printing (broadsides, chapbooks, compilations).
+They will explore what these poems tell us about popular print media over time; how editors positioned poetry in their publications; how poetry was used to influence readers; which authors appeared most prominently and to what effect.
 In a workshop setting, students have an opportunity to interact with numerous archival materials, produce significant research projects, and experiment with poems of their own.
-No prerequisites.
+There are no prerequisites.

 Eligibility and Application